Dean177/use-url-state/Readme.md

 ## Motivation

-A link with a specific state embedded into the url is useful for querying data or viewing search results.
+`with-url-state` automates the query parameter manipulations, simplifying URL sharing for search results, querying data or tracking a visible portion of a map.

 The api provided is:
 - based on [higer-order-components](https://reactjs.org/docs/higher-order-components.html) which makes it composable and testable